 2014 Cannes Lion Bronze / Adweek Ad of the Week / 23 Million YouTube Views

-The client charged us to create their first-ever global branding campaign— with no money.
+The client charged us with creating their first-ever global brand campaign— with no money.

-If I had a dollar for every client that didn’t have any dollars, I would be very, well, you know...
+If I had a dollar for every client that didn’t have any money, I would be a very, well, you know...

 So, yeah, a global campaign, on the cheap, to introduce and educate on what the product is, how it’s produced, and how/when it should be consumed.
 All in a fun, tongue-in-cheek, not-taking-itself-too-seriously manner.

 It’s quite simple, really.
 The idea is right there in the product’s DNA.

 To execute it cheaply (remember the money issue?), we looked to stock video.
 The fun, kitschy footage paired perfectly with our simple messaging to create entertaining films.

 To catch people when they're on the go, out-of-home and in-store rounded out the campaign.

 It's the age-old fantasy: Housewife has clog.
 Housewife calls plumber.
 Plumber clears housewife's, uh, pipe. *wink-wink, nudge-nudge*